tinymanorg/tinyman-js-sdk/README.md

 });
 ```

 This returns a PoolInfo object.
 A swap can only be done if the pair has a pool that is already created and has a `PoolStatus.READY` status.
+We can use `isPoolReady` utility to check this.

 We will also need the reserve details of the pool to get a quote for the swap: